developer-zebra/developer-zebra-site/src/ehs/2-5/guide/setup/index.md

 <img alt="" style="height:350px" src="ehs_uninstall_confirm.png"/>
 <br>

+####OPTIONAL
+The steps above do not remove the `enterprisehomescreen.xml` configuration file from the `/enterprise/usr` folder, which could effect the behavior of EHS versions installed later.

+**To remove an old version of the `enterprisehomescreen.xml` file**:

+* Connect the device to a computer with Android Debug Bridge (ADB) installed
+* At a command prompt, execute the following command:
+    :::term
+    adb shell rm /enterprise/usr/enterprisehomescreen.xml

 Manual uninstallation of EHS is now complete.

 ### Automated Uninstallation
 These instructions apply to remote uninstallation using an organization's own MDM server to remove EHS from multiple managed devices.
 This task also can be accomplished through Zebra's [EMDK](/emdk-for-android/4-0/guide/about) or [StageNow](/stagenow/2-2/about/) tools using the [App Manager](/mx/#app-manager) service.

 #### Important
-* **On ET50 and ET55 devices with GMS**, <u>a permanent system UI crash could occur</u> if EHS is uninstalled remotely (i.e. via MDM), while in User Mode.
+* **On ET50 and ET55 devices with GMS**, <u>a permanent system UI crash could occur</u> if EHS is uninstalled remotely (i.e. via MDM) while in User Mode.
 Before uninstalling EHS remotely, Zebra recommends pushing the default EHS configuration file (`enterprisehomescreen.xml`) to the device, or otherwise removing EHS as the selected Launcher app and re-enabling the GoogleNow QuickSearch app.
 See the [Advanced Settings](../settings) section for `enterprisehomescreen.xml` configuration file usage.

 * Device settings configured by EHS such as USB Debugging, [System Settings Restricted](../settings#systemsettingsrestricted), and some others might not revert to the state they were in prior to EHS installation.
 Zebra recommends reconfiguring the device as required <u>prior to the removal of EHS</u>.